 After breakfast short drive from the lodge to the Carrel hut at 4850 m. / 15912 ft.
 Here we start the hike to the Whymper Needles at 5300 m / 17388 ft.
 The needles are a large rock formation on the original Whymper route, that was named so in honor of the first man who conquered the Chimborazo summit, in 1880.
 Due to glacial retreat, this route is no longer used to the summit but it is great for some glacier practice.
 On the hike down we pass Condorcocha lake and descend to the Carrel hut where we spend the night.

-After breakfast we start the 2 to 3-hour approach to the Stubel Basecamp, through a mixture of boulders, rocks, snow and ice.
-Our porters will carry tents, food and heavy gear to the campsite at 5350 m. / 17.553 ft.
+Morning rest in the Carrel hut.
+After lunch we start the 2- to 3-hour approach to the Stubel Basecamp at 5350 m. / 17.553 ft., through a mixture of boulders, rocks, snow and ice.
 Upon arrival our expert mountain guide will give a safety briefing with indications about the climbing route, expected weather and snow conditions, use of equipment.
 You will have the afternoon to rest in your tent and, with clear weather, enjoy a magnificent sunset.
 Then you can sleep for several hours, and at midnight get ready to start the climb.

 We start the ascent on the glaciated ridge.
 The slopes have an average steepness of 30 – 40 degrees, with some icy sections of 45 degrees.
 After about 5 hours we reach the Veintimillia Summit (6227 m. / 20.429 ft.)
 With good snow conditions, sufficient time, and if you still have enough energy, you can continue for 1 more hour to the Whymper summit (6263 m. / 20.548 ft.) precisely the farthest point from the center of the earth!
 The descent will take 3 – 4 hours.
 From the parking lot transfer back to Riobamba.
 Arrive at 12.00.